 subsidiary has the meaning given to that term in section 9 of the Corporations Act 2001 of the Commonwealth.

 [Regulation 3 amended in Gazette 23 Jun 2006 p.
-2178.]

-4. Fees to be charged (Act s.
-42)
+2178; 14 Jun 2016 p.
+1909-10.]

+4. General fees

 (1) Subject to the provisions of these regulations, the fees specified in Schedule 1 are to be charged in respect of the matters referred to in the Act section 42 in relation to which they are applicable.

-(2) In relation to a matter specified in Schedule 1 Division 2 column 2 that has 8 columns, the fee shown opposite the matter —
+(2) In relation to a matter specified in an item in Schedule 1 Division 1 or Division 3 —

-(a) in column 3, 5 or 7 applies if an individual is required to pay the fee; or

-(b) in column 4, 6 or 8 applies if a person other an individual is required to pay the fee,

-as the case requires.
+(a) the fee payable by an individual who is not an eligible individual — is the fee shown in column A for that item; or

+(b) the fee payable by an eligible individual — is the eligible individual fee for that item; or

+(c) the fee payable by an entity that is not an eligible entity — is the fee shown in column B for that item; or

+(d) the fee payable by an eligible entity — is the eligible entity fee for that item.

 (3) A note to an item in Schedule 1 has effect according to its tenor as if it were a provision of these regulations.

 (4) Except as provided in Schedule 1 a fee must not be charged in respect of any of the following —